Technical Drafting Contest Information

 REMOVAL OF COMPUTERS

-Immediately after the contest ends, after all contestants have plotted their solutions and when the judges have approved the tear-down, contestants and advisors will be allowed back into the contest site to dismantle, repackage, and remove all their personal equipment.
+Immediately after the contest ends, after all contestants have plotted their solutions and when the judges have approved the tear-down, contestants and advisers will be allowed back into the contest site to dismantle, repackage and remove all their personal equipment.
 Positive identification will be required.
 Contestants failing to return and remove their equipment as directed will be disqualified!
 Please bring your own cart to assist in the removal of your equipment.

 CONTEST DESCRIPTION AND SCORING

 The contest will consist of an online SkillsUSA (PDP) knowledge test, online written test covering knowledge of technical drafting concepts, and a practical test involving development of a technical drawing from details and instructions provided by the technical committee.
 The written test will contribute 20 percent to the total score and 80 percent will be divided among the various practical tasks as assigned by the Technical Committee.
 A 5 percent deduction may be taken from the practical score for inappropriate attire.
 The SkillsUSA test will be used as a tie-breaker only, which is consistent with National SkillsUSA competition.
+Contestants will have four hours to complete the project.